scalent-io/docker-go-samples/02-go-server-multistage-build/README.md

-# Docker-Go first simple image with web-server
+# Multi-Stage Docker Image with Go web-server

-## Create Docker image
+## Create Multi-Stage Docker image
-Create a docker image using Dockerfile, the syntax will be like "docker build . -t image-name:tag-name"
+Create a Multi-Stage docker image using Dockerfile, the syntax will be like "docker build . -t image-name:tag-name"

 ```bash
 docker build . -t godocker-app-02:goDockerMultistage